-To allow employees to donate sick time to another employee who is in need of sick leave due to long-term medical situations.
+To allow employees to donate sick time to another employee that is in need due to long-term medical situations.

-Employees requesting/receiving donated sick leave must have completed the first 90 days of employment, be eligible for Family Medical Leave and be under the care of a physician for a serious health condition, or caring for a their spouse, child or parent who is under the care of a physician for a serious health condition.
-The employee receiving the donated leave must have less than 32 hours of combined sick, vacation/holiday leave benefits available at the time of the sick leave donation.
+Employees requesting/receiving donated sick leave must have completed the first 90 days of employment, be eligible for Family Medical Leave and be under the care of a physician for a serious health condition, or caring for their spouse, child or parent who is under the care of a physician for a serious health condition.
+The employee receiving the donated leave must have less than 32 hours of combined sick and vacation leave benefits available at the time of the donation.

-The employee donating the sick leave must have a minimum of 240 sick leave hours remaining after the donation.
-An employee may not donate more than 20 hours per pay period per recipient, or donate more hours than is needed by a recipient.
+The employee donating the leave must have a minimum of 240 sick leave hours remaining after the donation.
+An employee may not donate more than 20 hours per pay period per recipient or donate more hours than is needed by a recipient.

-Donated sick time will be applied as needed up until the employee no longer qualifies for this benefit.
+Donated leave will be applied as needed up until the employee no longer qualifies for this benefit.
 The Human Resources Department will monitor the allocation of donated time.

-Unused donated sick leave cannot be returned to the employee making the donation.
+Unused donated leave cannot be returned to the employee making the donation.

-Employees wishing to donate sick leave to another employee should contact the Human Resources Department for information and processing.
+Employees wishing to donate leave to another employee should contact the Human Resources Department for information and processing.